Retronator/Pixel-Art-Academy/public/pixelartacademy/learnmode/pixelartfundamentals/fundamentals/publications/pinballmagazine/issues/1/bumpers/readme.md

 ### Images used with permission

 The following images are included or derived from images with permission from the authors.
-Any forks of this repository and other derivative works must obtain their own licenses to use these albums.
+Any forks of this repository and other derivative works must obtain their own licenses to use these images.

 - champion.jpg, sensation.jpg, sprint.jpg: [Jeff Frick / History of Pinball](http://www.historyofpinball.org)